LHugo25/Masters_Thesis_Sentiment_Analysis/README.md

 This code was used in a Masters thesis.
-The data is not available unless the examiner request it.
+The data is not available unless the examiner requests it.

 Each file is labelled according to the analysis conducted.
 If you need any clarification, as a examiner, please let me know.